Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: Guns only.
 			// 2: Melee weapons only.
 (Only available in Left 4 Dead 2.)
 			"Drop Mode"				"0"

+			// The console name of the Mutant Tank's weapon.
+			// Note: Leave this empty if you want a random weapon to be chosen.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Weapon limit: 1
+			// Character limit: 40
+			"Drop Weapon Name"			""

 			// The Mutant Tank's weapon size is multiplied by this value.
 			// Note: Default weapon size x Drop weapon scale